angietseng/angietseng/README.md

 - 👋 Hi, my name is Angeline Tseng
 - 👀 Interested in tech, AI/ML, health, and neuroscience
-- 💃 Enjoy playing tennis, playing basketball, running, reading, and watching movies.
+- 💃 Enjoy playing tennis, basketball, pilates, running, reading, and watching movies.
 I also love anything art related and anything aesthetic.
 Recently started to learn how to crochet!
 - 📫 How to reach me: \
      Email: angelinecct3@gmail.com \
      LinkedIn: https://www.linkedin.com/in/angeline-tseng/